awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 Amazon Relational Database Service \(Amazon RDS\) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud\.
 It provides cost\-efficient, resizable capacity for an industry\-standard relational database and manages common database administration tasks\.

 **Note**
 This guide covers Amazon RDS database engines other than Amazon Aurora\.
 For information about using Amazon Aurora, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.
-This guide covers using Amazon RDS in the AWS Cloud\.
-For information about using Amazon RDS in on\-premises VMware environments, see the [https://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/rds-on-vmware.html](https://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/rds-on-vmware.html)\.

 If you are new to AWS products and services, begin learning more with the following resources:
 + For an overview of all AWS products, see [What is cloud computing?](http://aws.amazon.com/what-is-aws/)